 October, 2017: As I begin my fourth year as CEO of The Women’s Foundation of California, I know I’m not alone in having conflicting emotions about the state of the world, and specifically the lives of women and girls, LGBTQIA+ people, immigrants, and people of color.
 Like you, perhaps, I am so sad for all those who have lost so much in the wildfires across California.
 I am grateful for the firefighters, many of whom are incarcerated people.
 And I’m outraged by the daily and even hourly attacks on our community, yet amidst all these challenges, I still find reasons for hope.

 This is certainly in part because I have the great honor of leading a powerful Foundation that works daily to resist these attacks and find solutions to the challenges our communities face.
 And it is also because the vision, resilience, and drive of our partners in our multi-issue movement relentlessly sets a bold agenda that refuses to stand down.
-In October, the Governor signed three of our Women’s Policy Institute bills.
+In October of 2017 the Governor signed three of our Women’s Policy Institute bills.
 These groundbreaking pieces of legislation will increase access to child care and renewable energy funds for low-income communities and expand rights for transgender people.

 When other parts of the country are fending off unyielding attacks on basic rights, we in California are advancing significant change and keeping pace with the march of progress.